Although related to herring, American shad are an excellent game fish that fight like tarpon for anglers on both the East and West coasts.

 For crabbing, slice the carcass crossways a few times on each side to release more scent, but be aware that seals and sea lions love fresh fish and are likely to steal your bait right out of your traps if these big marine mammals are anywhere nearby.

-On the West Coast where they shad are non-natives and sometimes run in river-filling numbers, some people even harvest the shad as garden fertilizer.
+On the West Coast where shad are non-natives and sometimes run in river-filling numbers, some people even harvest them as garden fertilizer.